ICA Course Accreditation Program for Course Developers (CAP)

 Upon successful completion of the requirements course submitters will receive a certificate stating their class and date of accreditation.
 Course submitters and instructors will need to remain ICA members in good standing throughout the life of their involvement with the CPTED course.
 Note that successfully accredited courses will need to be renewed every five (5) years to retain the CAP accreditation status.

 PHASE 2 - The CAP Matrix

 Further instructions will be provided on how to complete the Matrix and the required material if needed.

 All supporting documentation should be submitted through relevant upload links provided in the Checklist Matrix.
 The final completed Matrix should be submitted using THIS LINK.

 PHASE 3 - Review of Submitted Materials & Notification of Outcome

 Once the required documentation has been received, the CAP Review Board will assess the material and the extent to which the instructional curricula, lesson plans and supporting teaching methods satisfy the relevant core Competency Units.
 The applicant will be notified of the status of the review in the form of three categories: Approved; Not Approved; and Incomplete.
 All submitters receiving a Not Approved or Incomplete are welcome to make necessary changes and then resubmit for consideration within 3 months of being informed of the status of the review.

 Resources and Information

 Below you will find collated resources and information regarding the program.
 Please review these documents and contact us with any outstanding questions.

-Students who successfully complete either Class A or Class B and then apply for their own personal ICCP certification for professionals - individuals will receive credit for those relevant competencies.
+Students, who successfully complete either Class A or Class B and then apply for their own personal ICCP certification for professionals - individuals, will receive credit for those relevant competencies.
 Note that application needs to be submitted within 2 years following their ICCP course.